ian-vu/volleyball-fixture-notifier/README.md

 ### 2. Subscribe Email to SNS Topic

-This script will subscribe an provided email to a deployed stack's SNS Topic.
+This script will subscribe a provided email to a deployed stack's SNS Topic.

 **How to run**